Networking and Security

 Learning Outcomes AssessedAssessment TasksAssessment TypeWeighting

-Students will utilise their knowledge of networking protocols and security techniques to answer conceptual questions and apply their understanding to practical networking and security problems.
+Students apply their knowledge of networking protocols and security techniques, to develop solutions to practical networking and security problems

 30-50%